groboclown/tern-scheduler/README.md

 * **Configurable Technology.**  Want to use a specific back-end data store?
 Want to use a messaging system?
 Need a specific REST API provider?
 Tern is developed with flexibility in mind.
 It provides some common back-ends, with clear instructions on what you need to do to add your own.
 * **Job retry.**  The scheduler allows for a job execution framework to retry running a job at some future time.
 * **Time Zone Awareness.**  Requests need to include a timezone parameter, and the server needs to be aware of the differences between the *requested* time zone and the *server* time zone.
-* **Typescript**  Built with type safety and is out-of-the-box ready for your typescript application.
+* **Typescript.**  Built with type safety and is out-of-the-box ready for your typescript application.

 The following are anti-goals for the project: